-Paul GallicoPaul Gallico was born in New York City, of Italian and Austrian parentage, in 1897, and attended Columbia University.
-From 1922 to 1936 he worked on the New York Daily News as sports editor, columnist, and assistant managing editor.
-In 1936 he boughta house on top of a hill at Salcombe in South Devon and settled down with a Great Dane and twenty-three assorted cats.
-It was in 1941 that he made his name with The Snow Goose, a classic story of Dunkirk which became a world-wide bestseller.
-Having served as a gunner's mate in the US Navy in 1918, he was again active as a war correspondent with the American Expeditionary Force in 1944.
-Paul Gallico, who later lived in Monaco, was a first-class fencer and a keen sea-fisherman.
-He wrote over forty books, four of which were the adventures of Mrs. Harris: Mrs. Harris Goes to Paris, Mrs. Harris Goes to New York, Mrs. Harris, M.P., and Mrs. Harris Goes to Moscow.
-One of the most prolific and professional of American authors, Paul Gallico died in July 1976.
-He was married four times and had several children.
+Paul GallicoPaul Gallico was born in New York City in 1897 and attended Columbia University.
+From 1922 to 1936 he worked for the New York Daily News.
+In 1936 he bought a house on top of a hill in South Devon, England, and settled down with a Great Dane an twenty-three assorted cats.
+In 1941 he made his name with The Snow Goose, a classic story of Dunkirk which became a worldwide bestseller.
+He wrote over forty books, four of which were the adventures of Mrs Harris: Mrs Harris Goes to Paris (1958), Mrs Harris Goes to New York (1959), Mrs Harris, M.P.
+(1965) and Mrs Harris Goes to Moscow (1974).
+He died in 1976.
 Read More Read Less

 An OTP has been sent to your Registered Email Id: